BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Fearless
 - Sworn Protector (Thorin)

-**ACTIVE/PASSIVE RULES**

-- **Grasper & Keeper** `ACTIVE` - Hand weapons for which Dwalin gains +1 Attack when using Grasper & Keeper, and any To Wound rolls of a natural 6, and not prevented, will cause 2 Wounds rather than 1.
+- **Grasper & Keeper** `ACTIVE`

+Hand weapons for which Dwalin gains +1 Attack when using Grasper & Keeper, and any To Wound rolls of a natural 6, and not prevented, will cause 2 Wounds rather than 1.

-- **Weapon Master** `ACTIVE` - Dwalin is never considered Unarmed.
+- **Weapon Master** `ACTIVE`

+Dwalin is never considered Unarmed.

-- **The King's Axemen** `ACTIVE` - At the start of a Combat, if Dwalin is within 3" of Thorin, he can increase his Strength by 1 when making Strikes should he win the Duel roll.
+- **The King's Axemen** `ACTIVE`

+At the start of a Combat, if Dwalin is within 3" of Thorin, he can increase his Strength by 1 when making Strikes should he win the Duel roll.
 However, if he loses the Duel roll, he will reduce his Defence by D3 until the end of the combat.

 </div>